Help & Support

 Nothing at all!
 Google Analytics tracks behavior and how your users are engaging with your content.
 Arc is conversational, so we call it engagement because that's what we'd say to our team!

-If you have a burning feature request, send it over to us.
+If you have a burning need for a new metric, send it over to us.
+We can work on getting it added!

 What does people mean in my new summary?